Skip to main content

 THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.

-The BYU–Idaho Student Health Center (SHC), a health care component of BYU–Idaho, is required by law to maintain the privacy of your protected health information (PHI), notify you of any breach of unsecured PHI that affects you, and provide you with this notice, which describes our legal duties and privacy practices relating to your PHI.
+The BYU–Idaho Student Health Center (SHC) is a health care component of BYU–Idaho.
+As such, it is subject to a variety of laws and regulations that govern the use and disclosure of personal information and records.
+Generally, BYU-Idaho is required by law to maintain the privacy of your records and protected health information (PHI), notify you of any breach of unsecured PHI that affects you, and provide you with this notice, which describes our legal duties and privacy practices relating to your PHI.
 The SHC is required to abide by the terms of the notice that is currently in effect; however, we reserve the right to change the privacy practices described in this notice, in accordance with the law.
 Any change to our privacy practices applies to all of the PHI that we maintain.
 If we change our privacy practices, you may request the revised paper copy at the SHC or access the revised electronic copy on our website at www.byui.edu/health-center/privacy-practices.

 In general, when we use or disclose your PHI, we must release only the information needed to achieve the purpose of the use or disclosure.
 However, if you request the information for yourself, for a provider regarding your treatment, or to meet a legal requirement, you can indicate which protected health may be made available by completing an authorization form.